swiftlang/swift-format/Documentation/Configuration.md

     conditional compilation blocks are indented.
 If this setting is `false` the body of `#if`, `#elseif`, and `#else` is not indented.
 Defaults to `true`.

+*  `lineBreakAroundMultilineExpressionChainComponents` _(boolean)_:  Determines whether
+   line breaks should be forced before and after multiline components of dot-chained expressions, such as function calls and subscripts chained together through member access (i.e. "." expressions).
+When any component is multiline and this option is true, a line break is forced before the "." of the component and after the component's closing delimiter (i.e. right paren, right bracket, right brace, etc.).

 > TODO: Add support for enabling/disabling specific syntax transformations in
 > the pipeline.